nedamohamadzadeh/GitHub-ForkRoster/README.md

 ### Objective

-Learn how to fork a public repository, commit changes to a working file, then create a pull request.push those changes back to the project master repository.
+Learn how to find and fork a public repository, commit changes to a working file, then create a pull request.

 ### Task

-After finding an interesting repository, create a fork, clone the fork, and then then edit a working file.
-Submit your proposed change to the repository owner for consideration via a **pull request**.
+After finding an interesting repository, create a fork, clone a local copy of the fork, and then edit a working file.
+Push the changes to your forked repo on GitHub and then submit your proposed changes to the repository owner for consideration via a **pull request**.

 ### Required Software